-If you get a busy signal or a Do Not Disturb message when you call someone in your office, you can interrupt them.
+If you get a busy signal or a Do Not Disturb message when you call someone in the office, you can interrupt them.
 Use this feature for urgent calls only.

 Tip - Priority calls cannot be made to Hunt Group DNs.
-For more information on Hunt Groups see Programming Hunt Groups on page 161.
+For more information about Hunt Groups, see Programming Hunt Groups on page 169.